landru27/drop-sort/README.md

 ## Groups

-Here is a list of all 39 groups in the magic sorting system, how some fallback to others, and all the items they contain.
+Here is a list of all sorting groups in the magic sorting system, how some fallback to others, and all the items they contain.

+**TODO** : The list of items changes with each Minecraft version; this section should be a general discription, with the focus on the next section, about reviewing and customizing the groupings.

 ### Dirt